 There, against the fence, the wild fig tree towers above us.
 Branches gesturing like swinging arms, bearded leaves hanging down to the ground.
 And at the bottom of the knotty trunk, the roots are visible, there were they anchor the old giant in the Stellenbosch soil.

 * Professor Sampie Terreblanche, aged 84, passed away on February 17, 2018, in Stellenbosch, South Africa.
-This is an edited translation of what turned out to be Professor Terreblanche’s last media interview.
-It is edited translation from the original Afrikaans, first published in Stellenbosch Visio.
+This is an edited translation, from Afrikaans, of what turned out to be Professor Terreblanche’s last media interview.
+It was first published in Stellenbosch Visio.